 Printed Shirts

-Hawaiian shirts and other printed button-down shirts were all the rage as men sought to make a statement with their wardrobes.
+Hawaiian shirts and other printed button-down shirts were all the rage as men sought to make a statement with bold patterns.
 Hawaiian prints, in particular, brought a fun and tropical vibe to the casual outfit, often paired with blue or black jeans.

 Short Shorts